nickjf/ANSURR/README.md

 `-h` print help message

 `-l` include free ligands when computing flexibility.
 Free ligands are defined as HETATMs that appear after the TER record in a pdb file.
-Note that metals are currently not supported and are ignored despite a.
+Note that metals are currently not supported and will be ignored when computing flexibility.

 `-n` include non-standard resdiues when computing flexibility.
 Non-standard residues are defined as HETATMs that appear before the TER record in a pdb file.
 Note that RCI will not be calculated for non-standard residues and so they will not be used to compute validation scores.
 Regardless, including non-standard residues is a good idea to avoid breaks in the protein structure which would otherwise make those regions too floppy.